 The FNCU Nominating Committee has announced its nominations for the board positions.
-The nominees are: Karen Fisher and Cassaundra Marisett-Banks.
+The nominees are: Paul Collett Jr and Philip Kottmeyer.
 These candidates are currently serving on the Board of Directors and have agreed to continue to serve if elected.
 Since the number of candidates presented by the Nominating Committee is equal to the number of positions to be filled, we are not seeking additional candidates at this time.

 If you have questions about the election process, you may contact the Nominating Committee at: First Nebraska Credit Union, Attn: Nancy – Nominating Committee, 10655 Bedford Ave., Omaha, NE 68134.

 RESERVE THE DATE!
 Call (402) 492-9100 to make your reservation.show less

 Money Mindfulness: Practicing Financial Self-Care

 The prevalence of self-care messaging reminds us to nurture our physical and mental well-being—with mindfulness practices, exercise routines, and virtual detoxing.
 But what about financial self-care?

 When we cultivate positive money habits and plan for our future we are (quite literally) investing in ourselves.
 Financial self-care is rooted in self-awareness, discipline, and intentionality.
 Here are several ways you can practice financial self-care, starting now.

 Build a Budget